Alwin-Lin/development-debug-androidTest/bt/README.md

-# BlueTooth
+# Android Bluetooth app
+This is typicly built within Android tree.
+Without a good IDE, it is difficult to develope.
+This shows you how to setup Android Studio project to help you write and debug the app.

-## Contents
+## Folders
-btProj
+### btProj
-* Open this folder by Android Studio
+Open this folder by Android Studio

-btSrc
+### btSrc

-There are two ways to add source code.
+This is souce code of Android Bluetooth app com.android.bluetooth There are two ways to add source code.
 1. Download Android Bluetooth app source from [AOSP](https://android.googlesource.com/platform/packages/apps/Bluetooth/+/refs/tags/android-vts-9.0_r10)
    * All value files are deleated besides the original one as it caused alot of errors